 God ordained that marriage should be filled with love and respect, and the two are inextricably linked (Ephesians 5:22-32).
 When a man truly loves his wife, she will naturally respond with respect.
 This can occur in your marriage following these principles.

-Please share your thoughts on this topic of sexuality and intimacy.
 Please give me feedback on this issue, or ask for more information about Marriage Intensives and my clinical practice at The Marriage Recovery Center.

 Dr. David Hawkins, MBA, MSW, MA, PhD, is a clinical psychologist who has helped bring healing to thousands of marriages and individuals since he began his work in 1976.
 Dr. Hawkins is passionate about working with couples in crisis and offering them ways of healing their wounds and finding their way back to being passionately in love with each other.

 Over the past ten years, Dr. Hawkins has become a leader in the field of treatment for narcissism and emotional abuse within relationships.
 He has developed several programs for treatment of men dealing with these issues and the women who love them.
 Dr. Hawkins is also a speaker & trainer for the American Association of Christian Counselors and writes for Crosswalk.com, CBN.org, and iBelieve.com.
 He is a weekly guest on Moody Radio and Faith Radio and is a best-selling author of over thirty books.